When cold feet strike – what turns a buyer off a property?

 The agent’s conduct

-Independent’s Simon McGuire says that if a buyer feels like they’re being deceived or mistreated by their agent, this can really turn them off a purchase.
+Matt says says that if a buyer feels like they’re being deceived or mistreated by their agent, this can really turn them off a purchase.
 “It might be something as simple as perceived rudeness or as complicated as some form of misrepresentation”, he says.
+“Choosing the right real estate agent, one that can quickly build trust with buyers, could be the difference between a good sale result and a great one.”

 Overall, common sense is king when selling your home.
 If you wouldn’t buy it, that’s probably a good indication that others won’t want to either.
 A little effort can go a long way in presenting your home in its absolute best form – and working with professionals will greatly assist.
 Happy buying and selling!